Blue Campus

 How the regeneration of the forests of the sea permit the creation of a habitat for juvenile fishes, production of biogas, and the “harvesting” of blue phosphates.

-This is based on the business model of The Seaweed Company with an ongoing project in Morocco.
+This is based on the business model of The Seaweed Company.

 22. The Stone Paper Cluster for making paper and cardboard for mining waste.

 How to convert the sterile of mines into paper that uses 67% less energy than cellulose paper, consumes no water and is recyclable in a B2B environment forever.
-This is based on the implemented business model by Lung Meng with 5 production plants in China.
+This is based on the implemented business model by Lung Meng with 5 production plants in China and its research center in Tainan (R.O.C.).
+Stone paper will be widely used in Porrima, and it offers a change to learn to know the complete production system.

-Since the island of El Hierro in Spain is just at a 45 min minute flight away, we will organize at least four one-week BC sessions in El Hierro between 2023 and 2025 to allow the students who have a special interest in the regeneration of local communities (especially islands and coastal villages) to understand in details the local economic development of the island, and to meet the people who have made it all happen.
+Since the island of El Hierro is a reference that is being applied to many islands in the South Pacific, this will allow the students who have a special interest in the regeneration of local communities (especially islands and coastal villages) to understand in details the local economic development.

 25. The Power of Integrated Systems Design.